emilps/fjelltg/src/pages/solutionCategory/2020-02-08-protein-recycling.md

 subtitle: 'Fjell Turbo Disc Dryer the corner stone in any fish meal plant '
 texttitle: Introduction
 information: >-
-  The indirectly steam heated rotadisc (TST) dryer is invented by Peder Solheim from Leirvik at the island Stord, Norway in 1955.
+  The indirectly steam heated rotadisc dryer is invented by Peder Solheim from Leirvik at the island Stord, Norway in 1955.
 The dryer was introduced in the fish meal marked in the late 50ies by Stord Bartz, and quickly became a “must” for factories worldwide due to superior energy efficiency, safety, reliability and low odour emissions.
 The dryer technology, the twin screw press technology and the evaporator technology secured Stord Bartz enormous revenues in these early years.
 In the year 2000 the original workshop at Stord was closed down and all manufacturing of dryers was moved to Denmark and Poland.

   Fjell Technology Group, is a former supplier to Stord Bartz / Atlas-Stord.
 In